 Well water is often untreated and may contain bacteria and microorganisms.
 When using well water in a pressure washer, these organisms can multiply and thrive within the machine’s water system.
 This can lead to foul odors and potential health risks, as the bacteria can be spread through the pressure washer’s spray.

-See also How To Fix Pressure Washer Marks On Wood Deck
+See also How To Fix Gas Leak In A Pressure Washer Homelite

 To prevent bacterial growth, it is important to flush and clean the pressure washer after each use, especially when using well water.
 Disinfecting and using cleaning agents specifically designed for pressure washer systems can help eliminate bacteria and maintain a hygienic cleaning environment.